Cossack raids

-The Cossack raids largely developed as a reaction to the Crimean–Nogai slave raids in Eastern Europe, which began in 1441 and lasted until 1774.
-From c.
-1492 onwards, the Cossacks (the Zaporozhian Cossacks of southern Ukraine and the Don Cossacks of southern Russia) conducted regular military offensives into the lands of the Crimean Khanate, the Nogai Horde, and the Ottoman Empire, where they would free enslaved Christians and return home with a significant amount of plunder and Muslim slaves.
-Unlike the Tatars, Cossack raiders were capable of capturing and devastating highly fortified cities.
-Though difficult to calculate, the level of devastation caused by the Cossack raids is roughly estimated to have been on par with that of the Crimean–Nogai slave raids.
-According to History of Ruthenians, Cossack raids during Sirko's era were a hundred times more devastating than Crimean–Nogai raids.
+The Cossack raids were a series of military offensives conducted by the Cossacks (the Zaporozhian Cossacks of southern Ukraine and the Don Cossacks of southern Russia) between 1441 and 1774.
+Primarily occurring in the Crimean Khanate, the Nogai Horde, and the Ottoman Empire, the raids developed as a reaction to the Crimean–Nogai slave raids in Eastern Europe.
+Typical actions during these raids involved freeing enslaved Christians, plundering local settlements, and capturing Muslims for enslavement.
+Unlike the Tatars, Cossacks, because of their access to cannons, were capable threatening fortified positions.
+Though difficult to calculate, the level of devastation caused by the Cossack raids is estimated to have been on par with that of the Crimean–Nogai slave raids.

 Background

 The first raid of the Zaporozhian Cossacks was recorded on 1 August 1492, which was a raid on the Tatar settlement Tiahynka.
 During this period the Cossacks were less organized, with their raiding activities resembling that of "guerrilla warfare" or "steppe sport", with back-and-forth raiding between Cossack and Tatar raiders.
 Being a Cossack during this period was "more an occupation than a social status", according to Mykhailo Hrushevsky.
-This began to change in the 1580s, when Cossacks started to acquire higher social status in their respective states and transformed into regular military formations.
+This began to change in the 1580s, when Cossacks started to acquire a higher social status in their respective states and transformed into regular military formations.
 Between the 1580s and the middle of the 17th century, Cossack raids were a major problem for the Crimean Khanate and Ottoman Empire.

 Cossack raiders were often successful due to their adoption of gunpowder weaponry, allowing them to match the Crimean-Nogai raiders and Ottomans.
-Cossacks also made efficient use of cannon.
+Cossacks also made efficient use of cannons.
 Many attacks were north of the Black sea, but the Cossacks also attacked targets deep inside Anatolia, including the Ottoman capital city Istanbul.
 The sea raids of Zaporozhians only stopped in 1648, with the outbreak of Khmelnytsky Uprising and formation of the Cossack Hetmanate, but Don Cossacks continued sea raiding until the 1660s/1670s.
 By the 18th century, Cossack raids decreased in intensity due to increasing Russian control over Cossack hosts and their incorporation into the Imperial Russian Army.
 The raids fully ceased only in 1783 with the end of Crimean-Nogai raids in Eastern Europe following the Russian annexation of Crimea.

 Conflict and raids

-The Cossack conflict with Tatars and Turks was often carried out in parallel with the Russian state.
+The Cossack conflict with the Tatars and Turks was often waged in parallel with the Russian state.
 At the same time, these two acted independently of each other in the 16th century.
-Cossacks preferred an offensive doctrine, while in most cases the Russian state limited itself to passive defensive doctrine.
+Cossacks preferred an offensive doctrine, while in most cases the Russian state limited itself to a passive defensive doctrine.